xavierleune/aerospike-client-php/README.md

     $ sudo make install

-Then edit the aerospike.ini file, which is usually in `/etc/php.d/` (or otherwise add this directive to php.ini):
+Now edit the php.ini file.
+If PHP is configured --with-config-file-scan-dir (usually set to `/etc/php.d/`) you can create an `aerospike.ini` file in the directory, otherwise edit php.ini directly.
+Add the following directive:

     extension=aerospike.so

 The *aerospike* module should now be available to the PHP CLI:

-    $ php -m | head -5
+    $ php -m | grep aerospike
-    [PHP Modules]
     aerospike
-    bz2
-    calendar
-    Core

 ## Cleanup